Representations of the D=2 Euclidean and Poincar\'e groups: The UIR of the Poincar e group in .

-Written like that, this integral is not absolutely convergent.
-One can give it a meaning as a tempered distribution \cite{friedlander,hormander}.
-Integrated against a test function {$\psi(k)$ belonging to $\mathcal{S}(\R)$} \footnote{The space of Schwartz test functions of rapid decrease.}
+To take into account the point $k=0$ we can give meaning to this integral as a tempered distribution in $\cS'(\R)$.
+We consider again the integral (\ref{convergentintegral}) but we now integrate it directly against the test function $\psi(k)$ in the Schwartz space of functions of rapid decrease (see Appendix \ref{RHS:appendix}):